 - media production: video,animation, image, text, slogan

-- software work-group: PowerPC gnu/linux applications optimization (test gnu/linux application packages, give feedback or fix the errors), distro porting (U-boot, etc), push sources to mainstream branches.
+- software work-group: PowerPC GNU/Linux applications optimization (test GNU/linux application packages, give feedback , or fix issues).
+Distro porting (U-boot, etc).
+Push sources to mainstream branches.
 Other OS porting.
 Convert Wii/WiiU, PS3 and Xbox360 emulators to virtualize thanks to the PowerPC CPU.

 - hardware work-group: wish list and suggestions